Dr. Niladri Patra Research Group

 Research

 The research in our computational and theory group is devoted on realistic modeling of biological systems, biologically inspired synthetic materials, and catalytic processes.
-We use atomistic and coarse grained classical molecular dynamics (MD), ground and excited state quantum chemistry calculations, quantum mechanics / molecular mechanics (QM/MM) methods, free energy methods, as well as analytic methods.
+We use atomistic and coarse grained classical molecular dynamics (MD), docking, ground and excited state quantum chemistry calculations, quantum mechanics / molecular mechanics (QM/MM) methods, free energy methods, machine learning models as well as analytic methods.

 Inhibitor Designing for Efflux Pump